Flávia Saraiva: 2014

 Saraiva started her 2014 season by competing at the WOGA Classic in Plano, Texas.
 She placed first on balance beam, second with her team and fifth in the all-around.
 In March, she competed at the Junior Pan American Championships, a qualifier meet for the Youth Olympic Games.
 There she had an outstanding meet, as she placed first in the all-around and on floor, second with the team and third on bars and beam.
 In August, she was crowned Brazilian National Junior Champion and added a bronze on beam to her medal haul.
-She replaced injured teammate Rebeca Andrade and competed at the 2014 Youth Summer Olympics.
-She had a great competition there, qualifying to the all-around and the beam and floor finals.
-She medaled on all of them, winning silver in the AA and beam and gold on floor.
+She replaced injured teammate Rebeca Andrade and competed at the 2014 Youth Olympic Games.
+She qualified to the all-around, balance beam, and floor exercise finals, where she medaled on all of them, winning silver in the all-around and on balance beam and gold on floor exercise.

 Senior career

 2015

 Saraiva made her senior international debut at the FIG World Challenge Cup in São Paulo.
 She won the floor exercise and got the silver medal on balance beam behind China's Shang Chunsong.

 At the Pan American Games, she took the bronze medal in the all-around behind Canada's Ellie Black and USA's Madison Desch.
-In the team competition, Brazil took bronze behind the USA and Canada.
+In the team competition, Brazil took bronze behind the US and Canada.